Slideshow image

 1 Comment

-Shara Golden about 2 years ago
+Shara Golden over 2 years ago

 So touching!
 Thank you Terence and Jasmine.
 We reach out in Jesus's name in many ways as we let Him do the calling of the heart.